Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Learning the operators in the Mori--Zwanzig formalism from data

 \section{Learning the operators in the Mori--Zwanzig formalism from data}

 Conventionally, the aim of Mori--Zwanzig analysis is to select a set of coarse-grained variables to construct a parallel space $\Hilg$ in which the projected image $\mathcal{P}\bfvg(t)$ captures the slow modes of the dynamics, mostly described by the Markov transition matrix $\bfvM$.
 If the parallel space fully capture the slow modes, the orthogonal dynamics would predominantly be the fast modes of the dynamics.
-In such construction by time-scale separation, the orthogonal dynamics $\bfvF(t)$ are usually modeled by a generic stochastic process, and the self-consistent memory kernel can be constructed to establish the Generalized Langevin Equation \eqref{eq:GLE} describing the slow modes of the dynamics.
+In such construction by time-scale separation, the orthogonal dynamics $\bfvF(t)$ are usually modeled by a generic stochastic process, and the self-consistent memory kernel can be constructed to establish the Generalized Langevin Equation \eqref{eq:GLE} describing the slow modes of the dynamics \cite{stinis2004stochastic,horenko07data,chen14computation,li2015incorporation,lei2016data,li2017computing,parish2017non,wang2019implicit,hudson20coarse}.

 The conventional approach is challenging because the selection of the observables requires sophisticated understanding of how to separate the modes with different timescales in a complex dynamical systems.
 Nevertheless, the GLE \eqref{eq:GLE} is always mathematically correct, and thus, if we have collected a large enough set of data of a dynamical system, it is possible to numerically estimate Markov transition matrix $\bfvM$, memory kernel $\bfvK$, and the orthogonal dynamics $\bfvF$ directly from the collected data.
 Here, we provide two algorithms, one for continuous-time models (Algorithm \ref{alg:1}) and the other for discrete-time models (Algorithm \ref{alg:2}) for estimating the key quantities in the Mori--Zwanzig formalism directly from long trajectories of the observables.
+We remark that the scope of this study is restricted to noiseless observations of deterministic systems.
+For systems with some form of randomness, such as noisy observation on a deterministic system or a generic stochastic system, the estimation of stochastic Koopman operators \cite{Mezic2005a,williams2015data,hudson20coarse,wu2017VariationalKoopmanModels} requires additional mathematical construction (a probability space) that is beyond the scope of our theoretical analysis in the previous sections.
+As such, we will defer these cases to future studies.